Wednesday, August 10, 2016

 The East Forest Park listening session at Nathan Bill Park turned out to be the largest turnout of all.
 When Mitch arrived he was amazed to see the entire Community Center packed to the walls.
 Mitch couldn’t imagine what neighborhood problems could cause the mostly affluent residents of East Forest Park to flock to see him in such numbers.

-The entire situation puzzled Ogulewicz.
+The situation puzzled Ogulewicz.
 Hadn’t the citizens tried to get the city to enforce the noise, drinking, parking and trespassing ordinances already on the books?
 Yes, the residents explained, but they had been repeatedly put off or handed promises that never came true.
 It occurred to Ogulewicz that maybe this was the sort of problem that was best handled outside of official channels.
 Mitch suspected that there was simply a lack of communication between the East Forest Park community and the leaders of the adult basketball league.
 Perhaps if he were to talk with the leaders of the league one on one then some sort of accommodation could be worked out that would be satisfactory to all parties.
-Mitch was given the names of two men whom he didn’t recognize who he was told were the persons who were in charge of the league.
+Mitch was given the names of two people whose names he didn’t recognize, who he was told were the men who were in charge of the league.

 Their names were Kevin Kennedy and Mike Graney.

 Ogulewicz contacted both men and asked to meet with them wherever they wished.
-They told Mitch to meet them at Jilly’s, a popular but tough Parker Street bar notorious for its rowdy clientele.
+They told Mitch to meet them at Jilly’s, a popular Parker Street bar notorious for its rowdy clientele.
 That particular evening, however, the only fisticuffs would be verbal.
 Over beers, Mitch laid out the neighborhood’s concerns as they had been explained to him by the irate crowd at his East Forest Park office hours.
-He was taken back by the seeming indifference of Kennedy and Graney to what he was telling them and appeared to be scoffing at what Ogulewicz told them.
+He was taken back by the seeming indifference of Kennedy and Graney to what he was telling them.
+At times they appeared to be scoffing at what Ogulewicz told them.
 Wouldn’t they make at least some attempt to accommodate the concerns of the residents, Mitch asked?

 When Mitch left Jilly’s that night, after having accomplished nothing, he was very disappointed in what had transpired.
-Mitch was politically sophisticated enough to understand that a little bit of favoritism by politicians toward personal friends and supporters was only natural and could be overlooked if within reason.
-But it surpassed all reasonable bounds for Kennedy and Graney to feel that their relationship with the Mayor meant that they could dismiss the public's concerns with a crude obscenity.
+Mitch was politically sophisticated enough to understand that a little bit of favoritism by politicians toward personal friends and supporters was only natural and could be overlooked if within certain bounds.
+But it surpassed all reason for Kennedy and Graney to feel that their relationship with the Mayor meant that they could dismiss the public's concerns with a crude obscenity.

-But if that was the attitude of the friends of the Mayor toward the legitimate concerns of the residents of East Forest Park, then Mitch concluded that those citizens deserved to know exactly where they stood.
-When he reported back to the citizens of East Forest Park at another packed meeting at Nathan Bill Park, he spared them nothing.
+But if that was to be the attitude of the friends of the Mayor towards the legitimate concerns of the residents of East Forest Park, then Mitch concluded that those citizens deserved to know exactly where they stood.
+When he reported back to the residents of East Forest Park during another packed meeting at Nathan Bill Park, he spared them nothing.
 After recounting his fruitless attempts to relate the neighborhood’s concerns to Kennedy and Graney, Mitch told them their final response.

 “Ladies and Gentlemen,” Mitch said, “I hope you will forgive my language, but I believe you should be told precisely what they said.
 They told me, “F*** those people!”